cbdevnet/microcontroller-workshop/README.md

 # What's this

-This repository contains the assembler listings I used for teaching a one-week microcontroller workshop to high-school students in a university orientation program (Schnupperstudium Informatik) in 2015.
+This repository contains the assembly listings I used for teaching a one-week microcontroller workshop to high-school students in a university orientation program (Schnupperstudium Informatik) in 2015.